ukyouz/SublimeText-DefineParser/README.md

 ## Compiler Configurations

 For C compiler, some extra defines are specified in the compile command without being written in the source codes.
 To setup such extra defines, you can simply create a compiler flag file by running `Define Parser: Select Define Configuration` command.
 Follow the instructions, this plugin help you creating a config file in your root folder.
-After config file is created, you can choose the configuration you want to for more precise parsing result.
+After config file is created, you can choose the configuration you want for more precise parsing result.

-The file name will be used to regonized as the config name, and for the define parser usage, this plugin only take `-D` options.
+The file name will be used as the config name, and for the define parser usage, this plugin only take `-D` options.

 After the config selection, it takes a while to rebuild the define data; then the new configuration takes affect and the inactive region changes accordingly.